d-herz/Save-Torrington-Skatepark/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
-A local group of concerned resident were attempting to raise awareness over the fate of their town's sole skatepark facility.
+A local group of concerned residents were attempting to raise awareness over the fate of their town's sole skatepark facility.
 They reached out to me inquiring about creating a website and a petition for gathering signatures.
 As a grassroots cause, the budget was limited but the need was great.
 I was happy to lend my services.</p>
 <p align="left">
 The services I provided included designing and setting up hosting for the website, purchasing the domain-name, and setting up the petition on <a href="https://chng.it/VXySGFXB"> Change.org</a>.
 I was also responsible for the wording in the petition, and as part of our agreement I created a basic PDF flyer for cavassing purposes.
 </p>